Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 "You can't call it work," said Appalachian State coach Scott Satterfield, who quarterbacked the Mountaineers from 1992 to '95.

-The highs are higher, and the lows are lower when they happen at your alma mater.
+The highs are higher and the lows are lower when they happen at your alma mater.

 "You don't ever escape it," Texas Tech's Kliff Kingsbury said.
 "Win, lose or draw, a lot of people in your life know the score.
 They know how it went, and they want to talk about it."